stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ```

 Run the spec again and voilà!
 The spec passed.
 Now let's add another expectation to
 be sure.
-Add this code just below our previous expectation and run the spec again.
+Add this code just below our previous expectation and run the spec again:

 ```haskell
       toDigits 2468 `shouldBe` [2,4,6,8]